 Due Diligence Makes a Difference

 Due diligence for private credit at Ashton Global involves a conference call and in-person meeting with management teams, and thorough background check on the principals, managers, and related entities.
 Next, we sensitize management’s financial projections versus our internal base and downside cases.
-We also use lawyers to verify all collateral, asset ownership, liens, etc as another layer of due diligence.
+We also use lawyers to verify all collateral, asset ownership, and liens as another layer of due diligence.

 Our experienced risk management team mitigates the risks of fraud through a rigorous due diligence process.
 With our guidance, institutional investors and high-net-worth individuals can tap into the advantages of private credit markets while minimizing downside risk.